 Your car is likely to impact the price of your car insurance – we list the cheapest car insurance vehicles and car insurance groups

-While common sense tells us it costs less to insure a Fiesta than a Ferrari, the value of your vehicle isn’t the only factor involved in determining car insurance cost.
+While common sense tells us it costs less to insure group 1 insurance cars like a Fiesta than a Ferrari, the value of your vehicle isn’t the only factor involved in determining car insurance cost.

 1. Chevrolet Spark